kjurkiew/searchGPZ/README.md

 - **Registration and Login** – Users can create accounts and log in to the application.
 - **Address Search** – Functionality allowing users to enter an address and find the nearest GPZs.
 - **Power Availability** – Displays information about the available power at each GPZ.
+- **Future Capacity Projections** - Shows power capacity forecasts for years 2025-2030.
+- **Monthly Query Limit** - Users have a limit of 100 queries per month.
+- **Admin Panel** - Administrators can manage GPZ data through a dedicated interface.

 ## Technologies Used

 - **Python** – The primary programming language.
 - **Flask** – The web framework used to build the application.
 - **Geopy** – A library for geolocation and geographic data processing.
+- **SQLAlchemy** - ORM for database management.
+- **Pandas** - For data processing and CSV handling.
 - **HTML** – Used for creating the user interface.

 ## Installation